vanhoangkha/Networking-fundamentals/Day10_The_IPv4_Header.md

 ECN (Explicit Congestion Notification):

 - LENGTH is 2 bits.
-- Provides end-to-end (between two endpoints) notification of Mạng congestion WITHOUT dropping packets.
+- Provides end-to-end (between two endpoints) notification of Network congestion WITHOUT dropping packets.
-- Optional feature that requires both endpoints, as well as the underlying Mạng Hạ tầng to support it.
+- Optional feature that requires both endpoints, as well as the underlying Network Hạ tầng to support it.

 ---